 If you are having trouble with pregnancy, you may have an inadequate egg quantity.
 While this is normal as you age, it may be worth getting tested to determine your egg quantity.
-The Everlywell Ovarian Reserve Test offers an easy way to assess a key indicator of egg count (day 3 FSH) with a simple at-home kit.
-You may also consider the at-home Women’s Fertility Test to check not only FSH but also estradiol, thyroid-stimulating hormone, testosterone, and luteinizing hormone.
+You may consider the at-home Women’s Fertility Test to check not only FSH but also estradiol, thyroid-stimulating hormone, testosterone, and luteinizing hormone.

 1. Infertility.
 Centers for Disease Control and Prevention.
 URL.
 Accessed July 15, 2021.

 2. What ovulation signs can I look out for if I'm hoping to conceive?
 Mayo Clinic.
 URL.
 Accessed July 15, 2021.